apache/spark/docs/structured-streaming-programming-guide.md

 # Additional Information

-## Configuration Options For Structured Streaming

-This section is for configurations which are only available for structured streaming, or they behave differently with batch query.

-- spark.sql.shuffle.partitions
+**Notes**

-  - This configuration is not modifiable once you run the structured streaming query.
+- There're couple of configurations which are not modifiable once you run the query.
+If you really want to make changes for these configurations, you have to discard checkpoint and start a new query.
+  - `spark.sql.shuffle.partitions`
     - This is due to the physical partitioning of state: state is partitioned via applying hash function to key, hence the number of partitions for state should be unchanged.
     - If you want to run less tasks for stateful operations, `coalesce` would help with avoiding unnecessary repartitioning.
       - e.g. `df.groupBy("time").count().coalesce(10)` reduces the number of tasks by 10, whereas `spark.sql.shuffle.partitions` may be bigger.
       - After `coalesce`, the number of (reduced) tasks will be kept unless another shuffle happens.

-## Further Reading
+  - `spark.sql.streaming.stateStore.providerClass`
+    - To read previous state of the query properly, the class of state store provider should be unchanged.
+  - `spark.sql.streaming.multipleWatermarkPolicy`
+    - Modification of this would lead inconsistent watermark value when query contains multiple watermarks, hence the policy should be unchanged.

+**Further Reading**

 - See and run the [Scala]({{site.SPARK_GITHUB_URL}}/tree/v{{site.SPARK_VERSION_SHORT}}/examples/src/main/scala/org/apache/spark/examples/sql/streaming)/[Java]({{site.SPARK_GITHUB_URL}}/tree/v{{site.SPARK_VERSION_SHORT}}/examples/src/main/java/org/apache/spark/examples/sql/streaming)/[Python]({{site.SPARK_GITHUB_URL}}/tree/v{{site.SPARK_VERSION_SHORT}}/examples/src/main/python/sql/streaming)/[R]({{site.SPARK_GITHUB_URL}}/tree/v{{site.SPARK_VERSION_SHORT}}/examples/src/main/r/streaming)